Off Peak Saver 3 Rate tariff - Terms & conditions

 Consumer Help Service

 Phone: 0870 010 0583

-10.10 You are entitled to have a copy of the information we hold on you, and to have any inaccurate information corrected.
-We may charge you a small fee for providing a copy of any information we hold about you.
-For more information about this, please contact our Privacy Unit at:
+10.10 You’re entitled to a copy of the information we hold about you, and to ask us to correct any inaccurate information.
+We can charge you a small fee for providing a copy of the information we hold.
+For more information, please contact our Privacy Team by writing to them at:

 30 The Causeway